How to find personal identity information like marriages, probates, coroners' inquests, and other records to help trace your family history.

 Registers of name changes from 1 April 1954 are held at the Central Registry of Births, Deaths and Marriages of the Department of Internal Affairs.
 Most of the files to which these registers refer are held in our Wellington archive.

-Deed Poll Applications 1981-1984 R100 from date of name change Listed only as “deed poll applications” on Archway so file number needed from BDM before an individual record can be located [ABIY 23864 W4469/1-78]
+Deed Poll Applications 1981-1984 R100 from date of name change Listed only as “deed poll applications” on Collections search so file number needed from BDM before an individual record can be located [ABIY 23864 W4469/1-78]

 The most comprehensive collection of Electoral Rolls is held in the Family History Collection at the National Library in Wellington on microfiche.
 Researchers are advised to consult that record.